 The tutorial tells you to make three nine-patch blocks, but I wanted a longer table runner for my six-foot dining table, so I made four, mixing and matching fabrics from the two charm packs and even throwing in a couple of 5″ squares from a Kaffe Fassett charm pack when I thought the blocks looked a bit dull.
 (Extra points for you if you can tell which squares are the Kaffe Fassett ones.)

+I sewed the rows together into nine-patch blocks.
 Next step was cutting the blocks into four sections:

 After that, I rearranged the cut sections into a new pattern.
 You could put all the cut sections into one group and rearrange the whole table runner, but I decided to keep each block together and only rearrange the sections within the block.
 Once you have rearranged the blocks to your liking, you piece the cut sections together again.